cedagbo/Daily-Planner-App/README.md

 ## Usage
 <pre>
-    Please refer to the deployment section to get the url of the website that would allow you to access the given web application.
-    Once this step is done, different information can be stored related to a specified timeframe.
+    1. Navigate to <a href="https://cedagbo.github.io/Planner/">the Deployed application</a> .
+    2. Click on the field, and type the event you want to schedule.
-    More specifically, the user can enter some details into the text area, and click on the floppy disk button to save it.
+    3. Use the floppy disk button next to the field to save the given event.
-    Furthermore, we set a clear button right at the end of the Planner to enable the user to clear all the details.
+    4. Click on the clear button to remove all the events.
-    Kindly, contact us in case you are experiencing a technical issue.
 </pre>

 ## Documentation